 Testosterone in men may decline due to two reasons.
 First, it may be due to health conditions that have an effect on the testicles eg cancer, infection, and injury.
 The disease that results from low levels of testosterone is called hypogonadism.
 This condition prevents testosterone production by affecting the testicles and pituitary glands.
 Secondly, it may be as a result of natural decline as a man ages i.e. when men reach 30, they may start experiencing testosterone reduction.
 Low testosterone levels are considered normal but to some men, it may be extremely abnormal levels hence require replacement.

-Decline testosterone levels can lead to symptoms such as reduced sexual desire with few erections that happen spontaneously, physical changes such as decreased muscle strength and mass, increased body fat, swollen and tender breasts, hair loss, fatigue, osteoporosis, emotional changes that lead to reduced motivation and self-esteem eg depression, and infertility.
+According to an article on numan, decline testosterone levels can lead to symptoms such as reduced sexual desire with few erections that happen spontaneously, physical changes such as decreased muscle strength and mass, increased body fat, swollen and tender breasts, hair loss, fatigue, osteoporosis, emotional changes that lead to reduced motivation and self-esteem eg depression, and infertility.
 These symptoms can be a result of the side effects of the therapy, thyroid problems, diabetes, and obstructive sleep apnea.
 Hormone replacement therapy is administered to reverse the lowered testosterone levels in men.
 The therapy can be recommended to various people with the problem.
 Both healthy and aging men without hypogonadism diagnosis can be prescribed for testosterone replenishment on showing symptoms.
 Very high levels of testosterone on the other hand can also cause side effects such as the risk of stroke, infertility, enlarged breasts, and enlarged prostate.

 There are several ways in which testosterone replacement can be administered.
 Testosterone can be taken in gels, intramuscular injections, patches, and topical creams.
 The method used for administration depends on one’s lifestyle and the type of medical need.
 It can also be taken orally while being monitored to prevent it from being too high.
 Hormone replacement therapy is meant to induce and maintain secondary characteristics and to correct the symptoms and side effects arising due to low testosterone levels.
 Testosterone therapy can have some effects when used to prevent normal aging.
 It worsens sleep obstruction a disorder that causes abrupt stop and start of breathing, promotion of prostate cancer growth, stimulated overproduction of red blood cells increasing blood clotting risks, and reduction in sperm production or testicle shrinkage.